Clarence Center, New York

 Clarence Center is an affluent hamlet and census-designated place (CDP) in the town of Clarence in Erie County, New York, United States.
+Clarence Center (14032) is the most expensive zip code in all of Western New York and Central New York.
+It is the second most expensive zip code in Upstate New York with only 12866 (Saratoga Springs) having a higher average home price.
 The population was 3,337 as of 2021.
-It is part of the Buffalo–Niagara Falls Metropolitan Statistical Area.
+It is part of the Buffalo-Niagara Falls metropolitan area.

 Clarence Center, within the south-central part of the town, is the location of most of the town government facilities, although the actual town hall is within the Clarence postal zone.

 Clarence Center is also one of the postal zones in the town with a ZIP code of 14032.
 This area comprises most of the northern part of the town.

 History

 The community was founded in 1823 as Van Tines Corners.

 The community was the first in the town of Clarence to have access to a rail line, with the "Peanut" line being pulled through the community in 1853, the station was named "Clarence Center," Railroad service was cut off on December 31, 1977, and today the line has been mostly ripped up, replaced by a cycling trail, referred to as the "Peanut" line, an homage to the original "Peanut" line, on which rail came to the community.